The success of stroke treatment depends largely on one very simple factor - how soon the patient seeks medical treatment.

 Emergency Treatment for Stroke

-Beaumont Health can provide the most advanced care of a Primary Stroke Center.
-Because of our staff of interventional specialists, we offer emergency stroke treatment options that can improve outcomes for stroke patients.
+Beaumont Health provides advanced stroke care.
+We offer emergency stroke treatment options that can improve outcomes for stroke patients.

 Care for most stroke patients begins when they arrive the Emergency Center.
 Emergency physicians are specially trained to quickly identify stroke symptoms and begin treatment.

-If the stroke is ischemic, or caused by a blood clot, the stroke emergency team's goal is to begin intravenous t-PA dosing within 60 minutes of the patient's arrival at the Emergency Center.
+If the stroke is ischemic, or caused by a blood clot, and the patient presents within 4.5 hours of their symptoms starting, t-PA may be an option.
+The stroke emergency team's goal is to begin intravenous t-PA dosing for those patients who qualify within 45 minutes of the patient's arrival at the Emergency Center.

-Beaumont Health also has neurologists on staff and they work closely with the Emergency Center to treat acute stroke patients with IV t-PA.
-Severely ill patients may be transferred to the Beaumont Health - Royal Oak hospital if more-advanced treatment is needed.
-The majority of stroke patients are cared for at facilities in their local community, with consultation to experts at tertiary care facilities.
+Beaumont Health neurologists work closely with the Emergency Center to treat acute stroke patients with IV t-PA.
+The majority of stroke patients are cared for at facilities in their local community, but for those patients who are critically ill and require additional intervention, consultation and transfer to tertiary care facilities are options.